SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-18.md

 - person.xml
 - person.json
 - person.yaml

-Inventory is a list of hosts that ansible server can connect to the different components, do this in the server after going to the ansible location
+Note:- Inventory is a list of hosts that ansible server will connect to the different components, do this in the server after going to the ansible location.
 - ansible -i inventory web --list-hosts
 - ansible -i inventory cart --list-hosts
 - ansible -i inventory ungrouped --list-hosts